 How much do you pay, on average, for vacation rentals in Whistler?

 Whistler is one of the most expensive cities in Canada.
 The costs for a vacation rental here amount to around $414 per night.

 During which months are vacation rentals cheaper in Whistler?

-During which months are vacation rentals more expensive in Whistler?
+When are vacation rentals more expensive in Whistler?

 What are the best months for a last-minute getaway?

-How many rentals are there in Whistler?
+How many vacation rentals are there in Whistler?

 In Whistler we have a comprehensive catalog of approximately 1,400 properties, with options to suit everyone, thanks to our 3 local and international providers.